gustaveroussy/sopa/README.md

 > sopa explorer write merscope_directory.zarr # convert for interactive vizualisation
 ```

-For a full description of the CLI, please refer to the [documentation](https://gustaveroussy.github.io/sopa/cli).
+For a complete description of the CLI, please refer to the [documentation](https://gustaveroussy.github.io/sopa/cli).

 ### API